-Embedded coverInsurance bundled with non-insurance - An embedded product exists when an insurance cover is combined with a non-insurance element or underlying product 56.-Examples include credit life insurance, or funeral or personal accident insurance embedded free of charge in a savings product or deposit account, or a mobile network subscription (the latter is also known as loyalty insurance) or an insurance attached to the purchase of consumer goods.
+59. Insurance bundled with non-insurance - Examples include credit life insurance, or funeral or personal accident insurance embedded free of charge in a savings product or deposit account, a mobile network subscription (the latter is also known as loyalty insurance) or an insurance attached to the purchase of consumer goods.
 The non-insurance element of the embedded insurance cover is not supervised for insurance purposes and the insurance supervisor would normally not have jurisdiction over the delivery of this underlying product or service.
 However, it can have significant implications for the insurance policy.
 As the insurance cover is the secondary product it may offer limited value to the customer as the product design would frequently be supply driven and may, as in the case of credit life, be designed to meet the needs of the lender (supplier, or distributor,) rather than the customer.
-The interests of the distribution channel - the product in which the insurance cover is embedded - can predominate over the interests of the insured.
+The interests of the distribution channel - the product in which the insurance cover is embedded - can dominate over the interests of the insured.
 The embedded nature of the insurance also increases the risk that customers may be unaware of the insurance cover as they are likely primarily purchasing the non-insurance product with the insurance cover automatically added.